Here’s Help With Decoding Your Dun and Bradstreet Business Credit Report

 Here is a graph from high to average to low for your company’s credit risk.

-This part compares your company’s delinquent payment history to similar companies.
+So this part compares your company’s delinquent payment history to similar companies.

 This section graphs your company’s credit score as opposed to similar companies.

 Dun & Bradstreet Business Credit Report: Financial Stress Score

 Dun & Bradstreet generates Financial Stress Scores to forecast the chance of business failure over the upcoming twelve months.
 D&B defines business failure as a company which gets legal relief from its creditors; or ceases its business operations without paying all of its creditors in full.
 It could be a business that voluntarily withdraws from business operations thereby leaving unpaid obligations; or enters into receivership or reorganization.
 Or it could be a business makes some kind of arrangement for the benefit of its creditors.
 So this is based upon the information found within D&B’s commercial database.

 So the score ranges from 1,001 to 1,875.
 A score of 1,001 stands for the highest chance.
 While 1,875 is the lowest chance of business failure.

 This graph contains your company’s financial stress class from high to average, to low.

 This is a segmentation of the scored universe into five distinctive groups, ranging from 1 to 5.
 A 1 represents businesses with the lowest chance of failure.
 While a 5 represents firms with the highest chance of failure.